hollydo30/RAG/README.md

 # RAG
-RAG customized chatbot with installed memory using langchain, huggingfaceembeddings, and model flan-t5-small
+Deployed a Retrieval-Augmented Generation chatbot using LangChain, HuggingFace embeddings, and FLAN-T5 on AWS EC2 to assist with financial document analysis and queries.